-If your lungs can’t properly inflate with oxygen-rich blood, your body will have less energy.
-Likewise, if your lungs can’t properly expel oxygen-depleted air from your lungs, you have less space for the oxygen-rich blood.
+If your lungs can’t properly inflate and supply oxygen to your blood, your body will have less energy.
+Likewise, if your lungs can’t properly expel oxygen-depleted air from your lungs, you have less space for the oxygen-rich air.
 This can lead you to feel fatigued or weak overall.

 Emphysema is a progressive disease.
 This means that symptoms of the condition grow worse over time.
 Even if you quit smoking, you can’t stop your symptoms from worsening.
 You can, however, slow them.

 Although its primary symptoms are difficulty breathing and fatigue, you may go on to experience the following complications: